zeefromzee/cpp_stuf/README.md

   * put your pet to sleep in a comfy spot zzZ (˘o˘)zzZ
   * view simple static pet stats or say goodbye with sparkles ﾉ◕ヮ◕)ﾉ*:･ﾟ✧

-* quick notes for tinkering
-  * the program currently runs once per execution you can turn it into a loop to play multiple rounds
-  * add variables to remember the chosen pet and update stats like hunger happiness and energy after each action
-  * extract repeated prompts into functions to make the code neater and easier to expand
-  * try adding tiny ascii art for each pet to make selections extra adorable

 ☆彡 project organization ideas ｡･:*:･ﾟ✧

 * keep small experiments as single cpp files for quick compile and test